-Class I.- Officers of the commission.
+Class I.- Officers of the Commission.

-Class II.- Non-Myanmar Extra Assistant Commissioners, Myooks, Assistant Superintendents of police, Superintendents of Jails, and Civil Surgeons.
+Class II.- Non- Myanmar Extra Assistant Commissioners, Myooks, Assistant Superintendents of Police, Superintendents of Jails, and Civil Surgeons.

-Class III.- Inspectors of Police, Head Constables, Jailors in receipt of Rs.
-100 per mensem and upwards, and Medical Assistants in immediate charge of jails and dispensaries.
+Class III.- Non- Myanmar Inspectors of Police, Head Constables, Jailors in receipt of Rs.
+100 per mensem and upwards, Excise Officers in receipt of Rs.
+75 per mensem and upwards, and Medical Officers other than those in Class II.

-Class IV.- Non-Myanmar officers of the Education Department.
+Class IV.- Non- Myanmar Officers of the Education Department.

-Class V.- Assistant Conservators of Forests and non-Myanmar Extra Assistant Conservators of Forests.
+Class V.- Assistant Conservators of Forests and non-Myanmar Extra Assistant Conservators of Forests and Rangers.